These Counter Spoofing Measures Will Keep You Safe

 If there’s a mailed-by field, then it means the email was secured using SPF, if there’s a signed-by field, then the email was signed by DKIM.
 We’ll do a really quick overview of DKIM and SPF a bit later on.

-Most banks and major companies will go to great length to ensure their infrastructure is safe, so they will have these verification methods in place to counteract spoofing.
+Most banks and major companies will go to great lengths to ensure their infrastructure is safe, so they will have these verification methods in place to counteract spoofing.

 3. Here’s how to check for SPF and DKIM in Yahoo